advplyr/audiobookshelf/readme.md

 ```
 ### HAproxy

-Bellow is a geneic HAproxy config, using `audiobookshelf.YOUR_DOMAIN.COM`.
+Below is a generic HAProxy config, using `audiobookshelf.YOUR_DOMAIN.COM`.

 To use `http2`, `ssl` is needed.